LazaUK/AOAI-EntraIDAuth-SDKv1/README.md

 - Create a Microsoft Entra ID federated credential, so that your AKS workload can exchange its service account's token for an Entra ID managed identity's token;
 - Create a Service Account in AKS that will contact **azure.workload.identity/client-id** annotation, pointing to MI's client ID as described [here](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=python#service-account-annotations);
 - Update your AKS pod with a label **azure.workload.identity/use: "true"**, so that it can use workload identity as described [here](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=python#pod-labels).

->**Credits**: Thank you to Mick Vleeshouwer for his suggestion about the use of Managed Identity and sharing [notebook details with the earlier API implementation](https://github.com/iMicknl/connect-AML-to-Azure-OpenAI/tree/main/notebooks).